mariorod98/ObsidianVault/🌱 Seedbox/Git.md

 ## Other commands
 ``git diff`` shows the changes, file to file,:
-- Between the working tree and the index.
+- Between the working directory and the index.
 - Between the index and a tree.
 - Between two commits.
-- Between a commit and the working tree.
+- Between a commit and the working directory.
 - Between two trees.
 - From a merge.
 - Between two files on disk.